mia-platform/documentation/docs/fast_data/create_projection.md

 You can expose a projection on a CMS page to help you review the data inside the collection, follow [Configure CMS extensions](../business_suite/cms_configuration/conf_cms#configure-pages).

 :::info
 The exposed API is not required for Fast Data to work.
-It is an optional behaviour in case you need access to the data without directly accessing it from the database.
+It is an optional behavior in case you need access to the data without directly accessing it from the database.
 :::

 ### Kafka messages format